Holy Land Pilgrimage and Biblical Archeology

 In the meantime during the coming year, scholars and grad-students will be analyzing the just-discovered walls, ceramic vessels, stamp impressions, hole-mouthed jars and other Iron Age artifacts unearthed by team members from California to Columbia, Hong Kong to Heidelberg and Alberta to New Zealand.

-12 MOST POPULAR ARTICLES this week
+12 MOST POPULAR ARTICLES this month

 Read about the discovery of the Dead Sea Scrolls in Shepherds, Scholars and the Dead Sea Scrolls

-Gila Yudkin, who calls herself a former Connecticut Yankee living now in King David's Court, has been guiding since 1978.
+Gila Yudkin, who calls herself a Connecticut-born Yankee living now in King David's Court, has been guiding since 1978.
 This summer, in addition to playing the role of “Big Mama” facilitator for 138 team members from 17 countries and 5 continents at the Ramat Rahel dig, Gila Yudkin enthusiastically shared her archeological insights and anecdotes on tours of Megiddo, Masada, Caesarea, Capernaum, Qumran and the Kidron Valley.
 If you would like Gila to guide your next pilgrimage, book early and directly with Gila!

 Copyright 2008 Gila Yudkin.
 Permission needed for any reuse.